Kanata Hongō: 2019–present: Career resurgence and continued success in roles

 In 2019, Hongō starred in the mystery film Rin alongside Hayato Sano.
 He also portrayed Seikyou in the live-action adaptation Kingdom based on the 2006 manga of the same name, and played the role of contract killer Kid in the film Diner directed by Mika Ninagawa.
 He portrayed the character of Isami Kondō in the MBS drama Aozakura: Bōei Daigakukou Monogatari, which was based on the manga of the same name.
 He also starred in the stage play MONSTER MATES, which ran from February to March 2019, and performed in the Reading·Stage Yubi to Bara on June 15, 2019.

 He starred in the 2020 time travel-themed film Sengoku Girl to Kendo Boy opposite Kie Kitano.
 He also portrayed Makoto Karaki, the protagonist of the adventure game Death Come True written and directed by Kazutaka Kodaka.

 Personal life

 Hongō is known to be an avid fan of Gundam and Gunpla.
 In February 2020, during the Gunpla 40th Anniversary Project Presentation, he was invited as a talk show guest, where he stated that he has collected at least a hundred Gunpla kits and that Gunpla is quite useful for communication that "can allow us to connect with older generations".

 In November 2020, on his 30th birthday, Hongō launched his own YouTube channel entitled Kanata Hongō's Daily Life (本郷奏多の日常, Hongō Kanata no Nichijō).
-He has said that he became interested in YouTube through Tokai On Air, whom he is a fan and friend of, and has since appeared in several videos together.
+He has said that he became interested in YouTube through Tokai On Air, of which he is a fan and friend, and they have since appeared in several videos together.